 Step 4: Use Premium Materials

 Choose exterior paints from Sherwin-Williams or Benjamin Moore with UV resistance and mildewcide.
 For interiors, use low-VOC paints to improve indoor air quality and speed re-occupancy.
+These materials cost more upfront but save money over time through durability.

 Schedule mid-project and final inspections with a checklist.
 Verify color consistency, coverage, and clean edges.
 Address any issues immediately.
+Use a digital inspection tool to document findings and share with the HOA board.
+This transparency builds confidence.

 Multi-Family Painting Best Practices Part 3 vs. Traditional Painting